Q: How do I place an order? How do I download the designs I have purchased?

 By the time I first digitized the Arrow design (far left), I had become proficient enough to obtain what I thought was a reasonable result using PE Design auto, as long as I also did some pretty extensive corrective editing in Embird Editor.
 Starting with a clear, high-quality line drawing also helps to improve an auto-digitized design.

-Although at the time I first completed it, I was mostly satisfied with the Avro Arrow design (above, left), my standards changed once I started using Embird Studio, and I found myself re-digitizing the whole thing.
-You may have to look closely to see the differences in the maple leaf and the jet itself, but the design is hugely improved and gives a muchcleaner and more professional stitch-out.
+Although at the time I first completed it, I was mostly satisfied with the Avro Arrow design (above, left), my standards changed once I learned to digitize by hand, and I found myself re-digitizing the whole thing.
+If you look closely, you will see the differences in the maple leaf and the jet itself; the design is hugely improved and gives a much cleaner and more professional stitch-out.

 For example, very small lettering and very fine lines do not generally reproduce well with embroidery.
+Subtle shading and hatching are also difficult to achieve with stitching.
 Embroidery techniques can also vary depending on the material to be stitched; machine embroidery needs a firm foundation, so is more compatible with sturdy woven fabrics than with soft knits or fleece, which tend to distort during the stitching process.
 However, even these materials can be embroidered if the design is suitable and proper stabilizer is used.
 Embroidery Library has some really good tutorials on embroidering on these and other challenging materials, and they're worth checking out.

 I can render most of the designs on this site in larger sizes, so if you are interested in a larger version of any of the designs please send me your query.

-While it is technically possible to re-size embroidery designs using software such as Buzz Tools or Embird Editor, the process isn't foolproof, and results can vary quite dramatically from one design to another.
+A: While it is technically possible to re-size a stitch file using software such as Buzz Tools or Embird Editor, the process isn't foolproof, and results can vary quite dramatically from one design to another.
 Some designs re-size without presenting problems, but others will be ruined.
 Because the process is so iffy, particularly for complex designs, most embroidery editing programs recommend that you re-size a design no more than 10% at most.
 However, you should know that even this small amount can affect the quality of the finished stitch-out.

-All that said, if you do decide to experiment with changing the size of a design, make sure to save the re-sized design with a different file name from the original (the re-sizing process isn't reversible once you've closed the design file, and if you save the design with the original name and then discover that re-sizing has compromised it, you won't be able to restore it to its original quality).
+All that said, embroidery software is getting more sophisticated, and re-sizing is a safer bet now than it used to be.
+If you do decide to experiment with changing the size of a design, make sure to save the re-sized design with a different file name from the original (the re-sizing process isn't reversible once you've closed the design file, and if you save the design with the original name and then discover that re-sizing has compromised it, you won't be able to restore it to its original quality).
 It's always a good idea to test-stitch any design before attempting to apply it to a garment, but doing a test stitch-out is essential for a re-sized design.
 That way, if there are problems with density or coverage, you have at least avoided ruining your garment.

-Although it costs a little more, it's always better to buy the design in the size(s) you need rather than to rely on enlarging or reducing a design with your software.
+When I want to stitch one of my designs in a different size, I always re-digitize it rather than enlarging or reducing the size of the stitch file; if I am sewing someone else's design I would be careful to purchase the design in the size I need.
+Although it costs a little more, it's always better to buy the design in the correct size(s) rather than to rely on enlarging or reducing it with your software.

 Though I could have digitized the design to stitch in two steps, I don't think the quality would be as good.
 The design is more realistic when the fingers are stitched on top of the baton, giving the impression that they are closed over it, as they would be in reality.